filfreire/filfreire.github.io/_drafts/gamers_and_testers_ep4.md

 ### 8. What advice would you give to someone to who wants to join the Testing craft in the videogames industry?

 /TODO

-### 9. What would you say has roughly changed (or may have changed) in the 6 years

-/TODO